horizontalsystems/Bitcoin-Explained-Guide/README.md

 - Bitcoin Forks: Cryptocurrencies which were derived from the original Bitcoin (BTC).
 Due to the open source nature of Bitcoin and underlying code anyone is able to create a Bitcoin like cryptocurrency with some modifications and market it as a separate crypto coin.
 The most noteowrthy such cryptociurrency is [Bitcoin Cash](https://en.wikipedia.org/wiki/Bitcoin_Cash)

 - Other Cryptocurrencies (usually called "altcoins"): All other cryptocurrencies that are around.
 While there are a lot of them around only few managed to attract the audience and gain some crypto market share.
-The altcoins which have not attracted any audience and generally regarded as coins with no to little value are also labelled as "shitcoins".
+The altcoins which have not attracted any audience are generally regarded as coins with no to little value and are labelled as "shitcoins".

 For the comprehensive list as well as current market prices of cryptocurrencies see [CoinMarketCap.com](https://coinmarketcap.com).